Skip to main content

 What this mission illustrates

 Bilingual support is indispensable for a foreign buyer.
-French legal terminology (compromis, condition suspensive, servitude, etat date) has no exact English equivalent.
-A bilingual property hunter does not just translate: they explain concepts, anticipate misunderstandings and protect the buyer’s interests in a system they do not know.
+French legal terms (compromis, condition suspensive, servitude, état daté) have no exact English equivalent.
+A bilingual property hunter does more than translate: they explain the concepts, head off misunderstandings and protect the buyer’s interests in a system they do not know.

 The 7th arrondissement appeals to international buyers.
-The quintessential diplomatic neighborhood, the 7th arrondissement combines prestige, safety and architectural quality.
-Prices remain high but long-term appreciation is among the most solid in Paris.
-This is an area where a property hunter’s expertise saves both time and money.
+The diplomatic neighbourhood par excellence, the 7th arrondissement combines prestige, safety and architectural quality.
+Prices stay high, but long-term growth is among the most reliable in Paris.
+Here a property hunter’s expertise saves both time and money.

-The non-resident financing process requires specific coordination.
-Between the specialized broker, the bank, the notary and certified document translations, financing a purchase as a non-resident is a technical journey.
-Our role as property hunters includes this coordination, which is often the most complex part of the mission.
+Financing for a non-resident calls for particular coordination.
+Between the specialist broker, the bank, the notary and certified translations, financing a purchase as a non-resident is a technical road.
+Our role as property hunters includes this coordination, often the most complex part of the mission.

 Are you an expat or non-resident looking to buy in Paris?
 Catherine Ziegler and our bilingual team support international buyers from start to finish.
 Tell us about your project